-Through the generous estate gift from Cecelia Chesko Wheeler Bradley University has established the C.C.
+Through the generous estate gift from Cecelia Chesko Wheeler, Bradley University has established the C.C.
 Wheeler Institute for the Holistic Study of Family Well-Being for academic research and service.
-The Institute draws upon the expertise of Bradley University faculty in Family and Consumer Sciences and encourages collaborative efforts by FCS faculty with colleagues in the College of EHS, at Bradley University, and elsewhere.
+The institute draws upon the expertise of Bradley University faculty in Family and Consumer Sciences and encourages collaborative efforts by FCS faculty with colleagues in the College of EHS, at Bradley University and elsewhere.

 The C.C.
 Wheeler Institute for the Holistic Study of Family Well-Being was founded on the belief that family well-being is essential for the individual and the communities in which families function.
-“Family Well-Being” is defined as the management, organization, and interaction of the family concerning (or in relation to) scarce resources, healthy lifestyle behaviors, consumer choices, close relationships, and the activities surrounding education and work.
+Family Well-Being is defined as the management, organization and interaction of the family concerning (or in relation to) scarce resources, healthy lifestyle behaviors, consumer choices, close relationships and the activities surrounding education and work.

 Healthy Lifestyles Foster informed choices regarding food and nutrition, textiles and clothing, and housing and human development, resulting in healthy lifestyles across the life span.

-Develop informed and effective utilization of consumer goods and services by individuals and families through a thorough understanding of behavioral theories and consumer decision-making processes and skills.
+Consumer Choices Develop informed and effective utilization of consumer goods and services by individuals and families through a thorough understanding of behavioral theories and consumer decision-making processes and skills.

-- The Institute honors C.C.
+The institute honors C.C.
 Wheeler's wishes to empower women and to support Family and Consumer Sciences at Bradley University.
-We believe an institute that supports family well-being within the FCS Department is true to those wishes.
+We believe an institute that supports family well-being within the FCS department is true to those wishes.

-- The Institute should provide resources for meaningful research and service that is congruent with current and future FCS skills and interests.
+The Institute should provide resources for meaningful research and service that is congruent with current and future FCS skills and interests.

-- The Institute should provide opportunities for collaborative research and service with colleagues in this college, the university and other appropriate scholars outside the university.
+The institute should provide opportunities for collaborative research and service with colleagues in this college, the university and other appropriate scholars outside the university.

 Cecelia Chesko Wheeler